 Disclosure: This article contains affiliate links.
 If you book or buy something through one of my links, I may earn a small commission at no extra cost to you.
 I only recommend places and services I have personally used or vetted.

-In this guide I will cover the weather in Guatemala in November, what the shift into dry season actually feels like, the best places to go, and the traditions around Día de Todos los Santos that most visitors have never heard of until they are standing in the middle of them.
+In this guide, I will cover the weather in Guatemala in November, what the shift into dry season actually feels like, the best places to go, the most important November traditions, what to eat, where to stay, and how I would plan a trip around the kites, the flowers, the lake, or Tikal.

-If you want help building a Guatemala trip around November’s weather, the Barriletes Gigantes, or the Festival de las Flores, I can help you put together an itinerary here.
+For help building a Guatemala trip around November weather, the Barriletes Gigantes, the Festival de las Flores, Lake Atitlán, Tikal, or the Garífuna coast, I can help you put together an itinerary here.

 This guide is for